tomasholderness/PyRaster/README.md

 ```

 ![Figure 1 - loading raster data](https://raw.githubusercontent.com/talltom/PyRaster/dev/doc/diagrams/rasterIO_processing_flowline_read.jpg)
 Figure 1.
-Loading raster data.

-####1.2 Masked Arrays & NoData Values
-If the input data has no recognisable NoDataValue (readable by GDAL) then the input NoDataValue is assumed to be 9999.
-This can be changed by manually specifying an input NoDataVal when calling read- rasterbands() In accordance with GDAL the output data NoDataValue is 9999 or 9999.0 or can be manually set by when writrasterbands() When using unsigned integer data types the default output NoDataValue will be 0.
+Loading Raster Data into a NumPy array using the PyRaster RasterIO module ([Holderness, T. 2013](http://hdl.handle.net/10443/1856)).

-####1.3 Metadata Handling
+####1.4 Metadata Handling
-The `readrastermeta()` function complements the `readrasterband()` function to read the geospatial raster meta-data from a raster file.
+The `readrastermeta()` function complements `readrasterband()`,  to read the geospatial raster meta-data from a raster file.

 Using `readrastermeta()` with `readrasterband()` means that when a raster is loaded into a NumPy array the geospatial information can be retained through the Python processing flow-line, and written with output data if required.

-Continuing the example above to find the GDAL drive for the input data:
+For example, to find the GDAL drive for the input data:

 ```python
 metadata = rio.readrastermeta(dataset)